ortaluis/EC-Real-time-File-Processing-Microsoft-Azure/README.md

-# EC-Real-time-File-Processing-Microsoft-Azure
+# EC Real time File Processing with Microsoft Azure Cloud
 The Real-time File Processing Serverless Reference Architecture is a general-purpose, eventdriven, parallel data processing architecture.
 It is designed for workloads that need more than one data derivative of an object.
 It demonstrates a simple markdown conversion application where Lambda functions are used to convert markdown files to HTML and plain text.

-Regarding the described decisions, the following architectural design is developed.
+The design of the equivalent architecture on the Microsoft Azure Cloud Platform is described below:

 1. Input files are stored in Azure Blob Storage.